Houdini 22.0 Nodes Geometry nodes

 Preserves boundaries in the output quad mesh.

-A weight specifying the balance between the alignment criteria and the global smoothness of the tangent field.
+A weight specifying the balance between the alignment criteria and the global smoothness of the frame field.
 Increasing the weight makes the field more aligned, while decreasing the weight make the field smoother.
 Use values are in the range from zero to one.

 Note